ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

 description: Integration tutorial for sending emails from a service.
 keywords: ballerina, programming language, client, restful-api, integration, smtp, email
 active: sending-emails-from-a-service
-intro: This tutorial helps you understand the basics of Ballerina constructs, which allow you to do client calls and develop RESTful APIs.
+intro: This tutorial helps you understand the basics of Ballerina constructs, which allow you to do client calls, develop RESTful APIs, and send emails using the SMTP protocol.
 ---

 ## Overview